 Nodes Point is the Isle of Wight's Parkdean Resorts/former Park Resorts holiday park with the best reviews - although there's not much in it.

-On TripAdvisor and Hoseasons it scores about 4/5, whilst on Google Reviews it scores 4.3/5.
-Lower Hyde in Shanklin gets the second-best review scores.
+On TripAdvisor it scores 4/5, whilst on Google Reviews it scores 4.3/5, giving us a grand total of 83%.
+Lower Hyde in Shanklin gets the second-best review scores at 82%.

 Nodes Point is on the Isle of Wight's pretty east coast, near to St Helen's and Seaview.
 The nearest large town is Ryde, which is convenient for travelling via Portsmouth (see our ferry guide).